Economy | Definition, Etymology, Synonyms & Antonyms

 Inefficiency, wastefulness, extravagance.

-Economy, as a noun, refers to the system of production, distribution, and consumption of goods and services within a region, country, or the world.
+The economy refers to the system of production, distribution, and consumption of goods and services in a region or country.

 Explore A-Z Nouns List: